-Jar of caramel sauce with a spoon.
+Jar of homemade caramel sauce with a spoon.

 Want to save this recipe?

-This caramel sauce is heavenly.
 I have to stop myself from just eating it from the jar.
 It is amazing on No Churn Vanilla Ice Cream, Apple Cobbler and more.

 Homemade sauce recipes are so much better than storebought.
 You might also like our Homemade Butterscotch Sauce or the The Best Blueberry Sauce.